CarterMPowis/Non-compensable-heat/README.md

 ### hadisd_lethal_heat_6_largest_distances

-For HADISD data, calculate 'lethal distances'.
+For HADISD data, calculates 'lethal distances'.
 I.E. the distance from the lethal curve according to Vecellio 2022.
 For this distance data, the 6 largest values through the year are chosen and saved.

+## GEV Analysis Scripts

+### hadisd_gev_analysis

+Cleans HADISD data, conducts a Kolmogorov-Smirnov test to ensure station block maxima can be described by a GEV distribution, performs a likelihood ratio test to ensure station block maxima are better described by a non-stationary GEV distribution where the location parameter is a linear function of global average temperature, and finally uses fitted non-stationary GEV distributions to calculate return periods for non-compensable heat events under different global warming outcomes.